florence-yuan/collage-book/README.md

 Inspired by Max Ernst's 1929 work _The Hundred Headless Woman_.

-Each collage is made by digitally combining vintage prints with actual photos of Shanghainese neighborhoods taken by me and my family members.
+Each collage is made by digitally combining vintage prints with actual photos.

-Between the demolition of old neighborhoods and the mysterious appearance of half-goat, half-human creatures, the lines between reason and savagery begin to blur...
+Between the demolition of old neighborhoods and the mysterious appearance of half-goat, half-human creatures, the line between reason and disorder begins to blur...
 A story about change and memory.